Chicken tagine with candied lemons, fennel and olives

 Preparation

-- First of all, we cut the chicken into eighths, if the butcher has not already done so.
-Clean the fennel, remove the leaves and cut it first in two and then in quarters.
+1. First of all we cut the chicken into eighths, if the butcher has not already done it.
+We clean the fennel, remove the leaves and cut it first in two and then in quarters.
 Cut the onion into thin slices, peel, crush the garlic and finally cut the candied lemons into quarters.

-- We put our tajine over low heat, so that it takes heat little by little, as if it were a cocotte.
-Add the olive oil and when it is very hot, add the chicken pieces to brown them.
-When they are half golden, add the onion slices, the crushed garlic and a candied lemon cut into quarters.
+2. We put our tagine over low heat, so that it gradually takes heat, as if it were a cocotte.
+Add the olive oil and when it is very hot, add the chicken pieces so that they brown.
+When they are half browned, add the onion slices, the crushed garlic and a candied lemon cut into quarters.

-- When everything is well browned, add the 250ml of water (1 cup) around the ingredients, the saffron, the ginger and the anise.
+3. When everything is well browned, add the 250ml of water (1 cup) around the ingredients, the saffron, ginger and anise.

-- Bring to a boil, taste and rectify salt.
-If it is very salty, add a little more water, and if it is bland, add a little more salt.
-This has its reason for being, since candied lemons are salty in themselves, and they add that salt to the stew.
+4. We bring to a boil, taste and rectify salt.
+If it is very salty, add a bit more water, and if it is bland, add a bit of salt.
+This has its reason for being, since the candied lemons are salty in themselves, and they add that salt to the stew.

-- We cover our tajine and let it cook over low heat for about 35 minutes.
+5. We cover our tagine and let it simmer for about 35 minutes.

-- After that time we add the fennel, the rest of the candied lemon and the olives.
+6. After that time we added the fennel, the rest of the candied lemon and the olives.
 Cover and cook for another 20 minutes.

-A simple and very Mediterranean dish, with the Moroccan touch provided by the candied lemons, which will surprise your guests because you can't even imagine how special and rich this mixture of flavors brings.
-If you like Moroccan cuisine, this is a dish that you should not miss out on trying.
+A simple and very Mediterranean dish, with the Moroccan flavor provided by the candied lemons, which will surprise your diners because you can't even imagine the special and rich flavor that this mixture of flavors provides.
+If you like Moroccan gastronomy, this is a dish that you should not miss trying.

 Tips:

-- When heating the tagine, do it as if it were a cocotte, over low heat until it reaches temperature.
-The tagine is a kitchen utensil that, by changing the material and the shape that gives it its peculiarities, comes to have similar characteristics to a cocotte; Keep in mind that in North Africa iron was not exactly abundant, but clay was cheap and within reach of all pockets.
-With that conical lid, which allows you to keep the heat and easily return the juices to the stew, they manage to cook food without practically water, in their own juices and over low heat.
+- When heating the tajine, do it as if it were a cocotte, over low heat until it reaches temperature.
+The tajine is a kitchen tool that, by changing the material and the shape that gives it its peculiarities, comes to have characteristics similar to a cocotte; Keep in mind that in North Africa iron was not exactly abundant, but clay was cheap and within the reach of all pockets.
+With this conical lid, which allows to keep the heat and easily return the juices to the stew, they manage to cook the food with practically no water, in its own juices and over low heat.
 This cooking gives a special flavor and texture to the dishes.

-- You can prepare Moroccan candied lemons yourself, I will give you the recipe shortly, but if not in Arab stores or run by Moroccans, they are easy to get.
+- You can prepare the Moroccan candied lemons yourself, I will give you the recipe shortly, but if not in Arab or Moroccan-run stores, they are easy to find.

-- If you don't get them, replace it with the juice of a lemon and the lemon rind boiled three times, removing the water each time, to remove the bitterness that it could bring.
-It is not the same, but it will give that subtle touch of lemon aroma, which this dish appreciates so much.
+- If you can't get them, replace it with the juice of a lemon and the lemon rind boiled three times, removing the water each time, to remove the bitterness that it could contribute.
+It's not the same, but it will give that subtle touch of lemon aroma, which this dish appreciates so much.
 Of course, by not incorporating the candied lemons that are salty, do not forget to add salt to the stew.

 - It is important to use purple olives - they are juicier, keep well during cooking and give a characteristic flavor.
-Other olives that you can use are the Kalamata Greek olives, they give a fabulous result.
+Other olives that you can use are the Greek Kalamata olives, they give fabulous results.

 To enjoy.